Nicasiomarques/booking-host/README.md

 - **Each feature is self-contained**: has its own repositories, adapters, services, and domain
 - **Composition modules**: each feature has a `composition.ts` that instantiates its dependencies
 - **Separation of concerns**: mappers separated from endpoints, repositories within features
+- **Service specialization**: complex services (like booking) can be split into specialized services (creation, query, status)
 - **Centralized registration**: routes registered in `shared/adapters/http/routes/index.ts`
+- **Reusable helpers**: common HTTP operations use endpoint helpers to reduce boilerplate

 ---